Best Luxury Trucks in 2021

 A decade ago, the words “truck” and luxury didn’t belong together.
 Now, the numbers tell a different story.
-As of the second quarter of 2018, the average price for a new full-size pickup, the most popular type of truck, was $48,397, nearly double that of a new midsize car, according to Edmunds.
+At the end of 2019, the average price for a new full-size pickup, the most popular type of truck, was $51,140, nearly double that of a new midsize car, according to Kelley Blue Book.

 New trucks don’t necessarily start out that high but prices can quickly escalate as buyers add more powerful engines or expensive accessories.
-And their popularity is growing — trucks and SUVs accounted for 68% of total new vehicle sales in 2018.
+And their popularity is growing — truck and SUV sales were up 2.4 percentage points in October 2019 compared with the same period the year before.

 Luxury trucks now offer all of the comfort and perks of a high-end sedan, although they are less efficient.
 They serve as a family vehicle with room for everyone and capability that you won’t find in any other segment of the auto market.